GaryMcMurtrieS/VA-OPI/readme.md

 5.	[optional] Try to build the synoptic view of the VA, this is a bonus item, but is also a good chance to extend the graphical drawing capabilities for opi-generator.

 ### To-do
-- Make Graphs work in Phoebus
 - Add functionality to restore historic data
-- Implement ability to change trace color
 - Change what tooltips show
+- Explore Rules and Scripting capability of CS-Studio
+- Make Graphs work in Phoebus
 - Make X and Y RD slightly shifted
-- Explore Rules and Scripting capability of CS-Studio
 - OPI Creating and using local variables
+- Scale tab containers properly in Phoebus

 https://github.com/users/zhangt58/projects/1